 Just like me I’d imagine other young carers would also have to take on extra chores and cleaning and having to be aware of the person they are caring for.

-A bad day caring for my mom looks like: Not having enough sleep due to my mother keeping me up at night, having to clean up after her mess, Calling and apologizing for her behavior and actions to others if necessary.
+A bad day caring for my mom looks like: Not having enough sleep due to my mother keeping me up at night, having to clean up after her mess.
+Calling and apologising for her behaviour and actions to others if necessary.

-Being a carer has taught me time management skills, being able to set goals to get organised otherwise i will also be feeling overwhelmed.
-It has taught me to be kind to people because you never know what extra responsibilities they carry!
+Being a carer has taught me time management skills, being able to set goals to get organised otherwise I will also be feeling overwhelmed.
+It has taught me to be kind to people because you never know what extra duties they carry!

 I would cope better with my caring role if my mother’s mood would be more stable, had more external supports to keep her on track with her medications and general health.
 If I had more hours in the day

 I would like others to realize that it is OK to seek extra support, to put ourselves first sometimes because we give the best care when we are also being cared for.
 Also, that everyone’s situations are unique and looking after someone that has a mental illness can be emotionally but also physically draining.